OxfordIHTM/codigo/README.md

 Please note that `icd` is still highly experimental and is undergoing a lot of development.
-Hence, any functionalities described below have a high likelihood of changing interface or approach as we approach a stable working version.
+Hence, any functionalities described below have a high likelihood of changing interface or approach as we aim for a stable working version.

 Currently, the package provides functions for authenticating with the ICD API.
 From here, the plan is to develop functions that wrap the